 We are looking for a graduate student in Computer Science or Electrical Engineering to complete a two month full-time internship.
 All candidates should be competent in networking, UNIX system, and C/Java/python programming.
 Knowledge of network management, server management would be a plus.
 In addition to the above, candidates should have strong practical and problem-solving skills, the ability to independently produce high quality work, and good Japanese or English oral and written communication skills.

-The main objectives of the internship program is to provide an opportunities to research and develop for the "energy efficient cloud computing platform" that include Data Center technologies.
+The main objectives of the internship program is to provide an opportunities to research and develop for the "energy efficient cloud computing platform" that include Datacenter technologies.
+We will provide a small data center (about 100 servers) that is exclusive use for research and development to do this thema.
 Interns will chose one of the following research area:

 Virtual Machine Operation Management

 The objective is to design and develop scalable virtual machine operation management tools and systems.

 - developing a status monitoring subsystem based on RFC7666 for KVM

 We are looking for graduate students who have the following knowledge and skills.